12 Bear Safety Tips • How To Hike In Bear Country

 Grizzly/Brown Bear

-There is a caveat to grizzly bear attacks as there is little chance to win a fight against the animal.
+There is a caveat to grizzly bear attacks: There is little chance of winning a fight against the animal.
 Your best bet is to play dead.
-However, if the attack continues then fight back with everything you have.
+However, if the attack continues for 1-2 minutes, fight back with everything you have.

 Black Bear